How to Fix Your Sump Pump

 A sump pump usually runs with a humming sound.
 If it’s noticeably noisier than usual: try cleaning out the vent hole, resetting the check valve to discharge, and carefully warming up frozen pipes.
 If none of those options work, schedule an appointment with us to clean or replace your impeller and filter.

 A certified contractor can securely fasten down your discharge pipes to keep them from banging around with wiring and brackets.
 In addition, a technician will inspect the internal wiring and parts in your sump pump to ensure you do not encounter problems throughout the year.

 Sump Pump Repair & Installation Services

-If you have a sump pump problem, trust Snell Heating & Cooling to take care of it.
-We offer dependable sump pump repair and installation services to homes in Arlington and other areas of Virginia.
-We’ll get your pedestal or submersible pump running smoothly so your family doesn’t have to deal with a stressful basement flooding ever again.
-In addition, our team of licensed plumbers offers repair and maintenance services for water heater leaks, clogged drains, and damaged gas pipes.
-All you need to do is call us at (703) 543-9649 or book an appointment online to keep your home safe and sound.
+If you have a sump pump problem, trust our team to take care of it.
+We offer dependable sump pump repair and installation services for homes in your local area.
+We will get your pedestal or submersible pump running smoothly so your family doesn’t have to deal with a stressful basement flooding ever again.
+In addition, our team of local plumbers in Alexandria, VA and other areas offer repair and maintenance services for water heater leaks, clogged drains, and damaged gas pipes.
+All you need to do is call our expert plumbers to keep your home safe and sound.